New 52 Early Years

 –the second feature to Batman Vol. 2 #22

 January to June 2003.
 Bruce’s training course in Afghanistan continues.
 Bruce trains with Sergei Alexandrov for five more months, working on escape artistry and inventive weaponry.
 Batman Vol. 3 #18 specifically shows Bruce escaping from chains in a scene that is likely a part of Sergei’s training.
-On the final day of his training, Bruce—now freshly age 21—escapes from an “inescapable” room hidden beneath the Sphinx in Giza, Egypt.
+On the final day of his training, Bruce—now freshly age twenty-one—escapes from an “inescapable” room hidden beneath the Sphinx in Giza, Egypt.
 (The final day of this six month training must occur in June 2003 at the latest.
-This is so because Bruce turns 21-years-old in June 2003 and we are told two important things.
+This is so because Bruce turns twenty-one-years-old in June 2003 and we are told two important things.
 First, the second feature to Batman Vol. 2 #22 tells us that the end of Sergei’s six month training ends after Bruce has turned 21.
 And second, Secret Origins Vol. 3 #2 Part 1 tells us that part of Sergei’s training was five years prior to Zero Year i.e. in 2002.)
 This item is also shown via flashback from Secret Origins Vol. 3 #2 Part 1 and Batman Vol. 3 #18.

 –FLASHBACK: From Batman and… #28 (“Batman and Two-Face”).
 Bruce returns home to keep up appearances with the local Gotham crowd.
 At Wayne Manor, Bruce throws a huge gala, through which he vicariously celebrates the college graduation of some of his friends that are a couple years older than he, notably childhood pals Harvey Dent and Gilda Gold.[17]
 Bruce introduces Gilda to Harvey and they instantly hit it off.
 At the shindig, Bruce also settles a ruckus caused by his childhood friends (and high school girlfriends), the wild twin sisters Erin and Shannon McKillen.
 The McKillen sisters are the infamous daughters of the McKillen Mob.
 (The reason this flashback goes here is because it is the last possible time Bruce could be home to throw a party before going off-the-radar.)